 If a description is too tough and you are a visual learner feel free to contact me for a lesson!

-I hope I was able to help with your brow questions.
-If you need anything further feel free to contact me!
+I hope we were able to help with your brow questions.
+If you need anything further feel free to contact us!